citusdata/citus_docs/develop/migration_data_big.rst

 Open access for network connection
 ----------------------------------

-In the Cloud console, identify the hostname (it ends in ``db.citusdata.com``).
+Identify the IP address for the destination coordinator node.
 Dig the hostname to find its IP address:

 .. code-block:: bash